 How you represent yourself verbally or in written correspondence will indicate how you will be a leader.
 You want to come off as a strong, knowledgeable, and confident administrator, both in person and on paper.

 4. Organize and Encourage Professional Development Seminars and In-services

 All staff in your building needs to keep their skills sharpened and their minds alert.
 An excellent way to achieve this is to bring in guest speakers or coordinate seminars that cater to a broad audience.

 Promote topics that are outside-the-box or are addressed less frequently than basic

 classroom instruction skills.
-These may include maintaining a stress-free life, reaching students in an innovative manner, renewing the joy of teaching, and bringing the classroom to life.
+These may include maintaining a stress-free life, innovatively reaching students, renewing the joy of teaching, and bringing the classroom to life.

-Do not make these in-services mandatory; instead, let your employees know that you will be attending and express why it is important that they should participate as well.
+Do not make these in-services mandatory; instead, let your employees know that you will be attending and express why they must participate as well.

 5. Remain Up-to-date on Current Educational Administration Trends or Concerns